-Latte is a perfect combination of flavors poured into a cup.
-Fortunately, you don’t have to regularly visit the nearest coffee shop, or be the professional bartender to enjoy this tasty drink.
+A latte is the perfect combination of flavors poured into a cup.
+Fortunately, you don’t have to regularly visit the nearest coffee shop or be a professional bartender to enjoy this tasty drink.
 You can now make one by yourself in the comfort of your home.
 You only need a few simple ingredients and some tips and tricks on how to transform them into pure perfection.
 In this article, we will go through the essential steps of the process and give you a few pieces of advice on how to make the best cup of espresso like a pro.

 GET ALL THE INGREDIENTS